jiachengxu/idetcd/README.md

 $ ./coredns
 ```

-After that, the node in the cluster is trying to find a free slot in the etcd to expost itself, once it is successed(for example, it takes the worker4.tf.local. domain name), you can get the domain name of this node on every node in the same cluster by:
+After that, all nodes in the cluster are trying to find free slots in the etcd to expose themselves, once they are successed, you can get the domain name of every node on every node in the same cluster by:
 ```
 $ dig +short worker4.tf.local @localhost
 ```